Top 15 Guitar Campfire Songs People ALWAYS Love (Easy To Learn Too)

 1. "Don't Look Back In Anger" by Oasis

-You know it, I know it.
-Wherever there is a campfire and a guitar player, there's a massively high probability you'll hear an Oasis tune banged out.
-If you describe yourself as a competent beginner guitar player, Don't Look Back In Anger is a great song to learn.
-It's pretty hard not to have everyone singing at the top of their voices when the chorus hits.
+If you describe yourself as a competent beginner guitar player, Don’t Look Back In Anger is a great song to learn to play on the guitar.
+It’s pretty hard not to have everyone singing at the top of their voices when the chorus hits.

-Be sure to work on the chord changes as most of them in this song are played for half a bar (2 beats).
+Be sure to work on the chord changes, as most of them in this song are played for half a bar (2 beats).
 We also have an F Major barre chord and F minor barre chord to boot, so get limbering up.

 2. "Horse With No Name" by America

-Guess what?
-This timeless folky acoustic rock song has only two chords.
-And even if you're a complete beginner, I bet you know one of them; it's E minor.
-Am I right, or am I right?
-The second chord has a frightful name that never seems to be the same between two chord sheets (D6add9 on some, D6add9F# on others) but it's actually pretty simple to play; 200200.
+The second chord has a frightful name that never seems to be the same between two chord sheets (D6add9 on some, D6add9F# on others), but it’s pretty simple to play; 200200.

 3. "Fast Car" by Tracy Chapman

-"You've got a fast car, is it fast enough so we can fly away..."
-If you want to learn a song on your guitar that sounds impressive from the first few notes - Fast Car is it.
+“You’ve got a fast car.
+Is it fast enough so we can fly away…” If you want to learn a song on your guitar that sounds impressive from the first few notes – Fast Car is it.

-If you're competent enough to play and sing, make sure you try and learn the lyrics to this one off by heart - relying on looking at chord sheets for all the songs you play isn't the best way to go.
-If you're squeezed for time before that get together, it's okay sometimes to go the lazy route.
+The song uses fingerstyle with a gorgeous combination of picking and strumming.
+If you’re competent enough to play and sing, make sure you try and learn the lyrics to this one off by heart – relying on looking at chord sheets for all the songs you play isn’t the best way to go.

 4. "Hey Jude" by The Beatles

-TOP TIP: You can't dodge barre chords forever.
-I don't recommend indefinitely relying on 'cheat chords' as this holds back your potential for improving yourself.
+TOP TIP: You can’t dodge barre chords forever.
+I don’t recommend relying on ‘cheat chords’ indefinitely, as this holds back your potential for improving yourself.

 5. "Hotel California" by The Eagles

 This song needs no introduction.
-If you're looking for a song to learn on your guitar that helps you improve your picking and strumming at the same time; this epic song by The Eagles is the one.
-A favourite at many an open-mic night, played properly Hotel California is a real hairs-on-the-back-of-the-neck song.
+If you’re looking for a piece to learn on your guitar that helps you improve your picking and strumming, this epic song by The Eagles is the one.

-From chord arpeggios to techniques such as hammer-ons, Hotel California sounds equally great played on an electric guitar as it does an acoustic.
-And if you're not at the stage to play the song exactly as it is on the recording, a common strumming pattern such as D/D/U/U/D/U will cut the mustard.
+And if you’re not at the stage to play the song exactly as it is on the recording, a common strumming pattern such as D/D/U/U/D/U will cut the mustard.

 6. "Crazy Little Thing Called Love" by Queen

-I wouldn't call this an easy beginner song, as the chord changes are fairly quick, especially in the section break that bridges the chorus back to the verse: D5-C#5-C5 || A5-G#5-G5 || E7 x 6 A7 (riff A A G F# E) ||.
-However, if you describe your skill level as competent beginner upwards, you're good to go.
+I wouldn’t call this an easy beginner song, as the chord changes are pretty quick, especially in the section break that bridges the chorus back to the verse:

 7. "Someone You Loved" by Lewis Capaldi

-Great for beginner guitar players and experience alike, you can play this song with a basic strumming pattern, or arpeggiated picking pattern.
-The original song key is played in standard tuning with a capo on the first fret.
-If you haven't got your capo to hand, just play it without, all that will change is the pitch will be a semitone down.
+The original song key is in standard tuning with a capo on the first fret.
+If you haven’t got your capo to hand, play it without; all that will change is the pitch will be a semitone down.

 8. "I'll Stand By You" by The Pretenders

-This isn't one just for the ladies though.
+This isn’t one just for the ladies, though.
 Fellas, get learning this song and get your friends and family to sing along.
 If your vocal range can handle it in the original key of D Major, I salute you.

 9. "American Pie" by Don Mclean

-This is one of those songs that guitar players get asked to play the most often, so it's a smart one to add to your guitar repertoire.
+American Pie is one of those songs that guitar players get asked to play the most often, so it’s a smart one to add to your guitar repertoire.

-Be sure to get the dynamics down when you play this on your guitar.
-We're talking light and shade with the strumming volume and playing with a driving rhythm to get them all in the mood.
+Remember to get the dynamics down when you play this on your guitar.
+We’re talking light and shade with the strumming volume and playing with a driving rhythm to get them all in the mood.

 10. "Livin' On A Prayer by Bon Jovi

-If you’re wondering if it's easy to sing and play the guitar playing on this one, if you're already comfortable with playing and singing; you'll find this a walk in the park.
-You can play it with a chugging driving rhythm or a simple strumming pattern such as the ol' favourite D/D/U/U/D/U.
+If you’re wondering if it’s easy to sing and play the guitar playing on this one, if you’re already comfortable with playing and singing, you’ll find this a walk in the park.

 5 More Quick Recommendations Of The Best Songs To Play On Guitar Around The Campfire